New to the industry? Here's how to get started

-If you are a Level 1 provider make sure that all the companies you are working with that provide phone-paid services are also registered with the PSA.
+If you are a network operator or intermediary, make sure that all the companies you are working with that provide phone-paid services are also registered with the PSA.

 You will also need to check whether there are any risks posed by the services or their promotion to consumers and that you are satisfied with the persons operating the services and those you are contracted with.

 It's your responsibility to make sure that you are working with compliant providers and that compliant services are operating through your platform or service.

 You may be in breach of Due diligence, risk assessment and control on client obligations under our Code if you do not take these actions.